 There are also risks to older adults who develop shingles.
 The blistered area of skin can become infected, requiring antibiotics in addition to antivirals.
 Such infections can lead to scarring.
 The rash is also uncomfortable and makes it difficult to rest.
 When healing takes longer than normal, some individuals can feel despair or even depression.
 In rare cases, it can lead to encephalitis.

 The virus can also be transmitted to other parts of your body, such as your eyes or lips.
 The herpes virus can cause outbreaks that may affect hearing and vision.

 Another thing to be concerned about is contagion.
 While shingles itself is not contagious, the virus that causes it is.
 If your spouse has never had chickenpox and has not been vaccinated, he or she could develop chickenpox as an adult.
 It’s important to keep your skin clean and dry and prevent it from rubbing against any other person who could get infected.

 Cost of Shingles Vaccine under Medicare Part D

 Fortunately, there are a number of vaccines covered by Medicare Part D, including a shingles vaccine which has been effective for many individuals.
 It’s important to note that your Medicare Part B does not cover the shingles vaccine.
 This means if your doctor administers it to you, and bills Medicare, it won’t be covered.

 You will then pay only a co-payment or co-insurance for your share of the vaccine cost.
-Our experience has been that most Part D plans cover about half of the cost of the shingles vaccine, there may be plans available in your area that cover more.
+While our experience has been that most Part D plans cover about half of the cost of the shingles vaccine, there may be plans available in your area that cover more.
 Our team can help you find a drug plan that includes the shingles vaccine on its formulary.

 Shingles Medicare Billing Problems